For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 Psittacidae (Parrots)

-BLUE-CROWNED RACQUET-TAIL (Prioniturus discurus) – This was the briefest encounter of all at PICOP.
-[E]
+BLUE-CROWNED RACQUET-TAIL (Prioniturus discurus) [E]

 The forest at PICOP may be dwindling and becoming more crowded with settlers, but as long as there are endemics like the mouth-watering Azure-breasted Pitta still around, we have plenty of reasons to visit!
 (Photo by guide Dave Stejskal)